christopherhuntley/BUAN5405-docs/.ipynb_checkpoints/Troubleshooting-checkpoint.md

 ![right account](img/trouble_3_right_account.png)

 ## Step 3.
 Copy to Google Drive.
-Click the "Copy to Drive" button just below the "Runtimes" menu.
+Click the "Copy to Drive" button just below the "Runtime" menu.
 Your notebook will open in a copy in Google Drive.

 ![copy to drive](img/trouble_4_copy_to_drive.png)